tatsuki-m/ansible-network-with-docker/README.md

 ## Before start
-You have to prepare following two things
+You have to prepare following three
 - Connect bridge between VMs
 - Install python
 - Setting your virtual ip addrs to `hosts` file